MP for Meriden and Solihull East

 Shadow Minister (Education)

-Bhatti has 13 declared financial interests, including gifts and hospitality, land and property, donations and loans, shareholdings, and family members engaged in lobbying; he has also reported visits outside the UK.
+He has 13 declared interests, including gifts and hospitality from UK sources, land and property, donations and other support for MP activities, shareholdings, miscellaneous entries, family members involved in third-party lobbying, and visits outside the UK.

 Generated 21 February 2026